Statement Of Intent

 The Department for Education state that there is a need “to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.”

 The government set out its definition of British values in the 2011 Prevent Strategy and these values were reiterated by the government in 2015.
-At Whittonstall and Broomley First Schools these values are reinforced regularly and in many following ways.
+At Broomley First School these values are reinforced regularly and in many following ways.
 We keep an up to date audit of all such teaching and learning opportunities.

 The Rule of Law